Advertising Pitch Presentation Techniques

 Tip 1: Use References That Worked

 The most important rule of showing a client a reference video, is to show them a video that worked.
-This will probably be a strong view count which i appreciate is a terrible metric to judge the merits of a video, but if you show a client a reference video with very few views then they'll be instantly discouraged.
+This will probably consist of a video with a strong view count.
+I appreciate this is a terrible metric to judge the merits of a video, but if you show a client a reference video with very few views then they'll be instantly discouraged.
 You can get away with this a bit more if the reference video is old or with static images, but again I'd encourage you to find notable references.

 Tip 2: Highlight The Results

-This isn't always possible, but if you can show a client of the video you are referencing then this will again act as a positive reinforcement for why you're referencing it.
-This might be a spike in sales, or more sign ups, and increases in traffic and free media.
+This isn't always possible, but if you can show a client the results of a video you are referencing then this will again act as a positive reinforcement for why you're referencing it.
+This might be a spike in sales, or more sign ups and increases in traffic and free media.
 This step isn't essential but it certainly helps to get the client on side if you can get access to this information.